Application and Eligibility

 Can I use my federal and institutional financial aid towards my study abroad program?

 This is determined by your home university.
 Your first step is to speak with your home university's financial aid office and let them know you?re going abroad.
-Then, they can assist in determining which aid is available to you and whether it?s transferable to your program.
-Please keep in mind your home university must process the financial aid and list the awards on your Verification of Award form in order to defer payment of those aid until it is disbursed.
-Your home university will either disburse the aid directly to ISA or to you in order to make payment to ISA.
+They can assist in determining which aid is available to you and whether it?s transferable to your program.
+Please keep in mind your home university must process the financial aid and list the awards on your Verification of Award form (located in your ISA portal).
+Your home university will either disburse the aid directly to ISA or to you, for you to make payment to ISA.

 What if my university cannot complete my Verification of Award by the final forms and payment deadline?